goci-io/docker-terraform-images/README.md

 #### Example

-This example runs terraform plan or apply with AWS enabled:
+This example runs terraform plan or apply on AWS:

 ```
 docker run -e NAMESPACE=$(NAMESPACE) \